jtsui23-code/Projects/Projects/Snip Tool/README.md

 ### Instructions:

-- Compile the program
+- Run the program
 - Click on the snip button on the GUI
 - Left Click on the mouse then drag the cursor around the desired area
-- Release left click on mouse to finish snipping and for snippets to be saved
+- Release left click on the mouse to finish snipping and for snippets to be saved